OpenGovLD/specs/README.md

-# OpenGovLD (working title)
+# OpenGovLD

-This page is work in progress and likely will be translated to English.
+This page is work in progress and will be translated to English.
 So far there exists a Wiki page: https://github.com/OpenGovLD/specs/wiki

 ***